jxnl/blog/docs/writing/posts/hands-part-3.md

 # Losing my Hands, Advice and Tips for RSI

-This is the final entry(for now) of a series I wrote regarding my experience with an RSI during COVID-19.

-To summarize the series up until this point, I suffered a debilitating hand injury in 2020 due to binge-working in my previous role at Stitchfix.
-I would work excessive hours for weeks on end with little to no breaks.
-'Locked In' doesn't begin to cover it; try obsessed instead.
-I couldn't eat or dress myself properly, and I couldn't program.
-This resulted in a total upheaval of my work and personal life and eventually culminated in me doing three things:
+This is the final entry (for now) of a series I wrote about my experience with tendonitis in both my wrists and thumbs during COVID-19.
+The injury occurred in 2020 due to overworking at my previous job, where I would put in excessive hours for weeks on end with minimal breaks.
+The debilitating pain prevented me from eating, dressing myself properly, and programming, leading to a significant disruption in my work and personal life.
+Ultimately, this experience led me to make three major changes:

 1. **Consulting full-time**: Sometimes, you need to take a leap of faith; other times, you need a swift, firm shove in the back to overcome your limitations.
 The RSI was the latter that lead me down the path of higher leverage.